 Pets are not only at risk of alcohol poisoning, they're also at risk of poisoning from candies, chocolates, and other Halloween-related items.
 Chocolate, cocoa, candy, and anything sugarless can be poisonous to pets.
-Artificial sweeteners like xylitol can cause severe illness if pets eat products containing this ingredient.
+Artificial sweeteners like xylitol (also called wood sugar, birch sugar, and birch bark extract) can cause severe illness if pets eat products containing this ingredient.
 Keep dangerous products up high and out of sight and reach of pets.
 If any of these items are swallowed, get help fast.
+Call a veterinarian or visit an animal hospital if a pet has ingested something dangerous.